HPxpat/ftpmap/README.md

 of the software even when banners have been changed or removed, or when some features have been disabled.
 FTP-Map will try to detect exploits by the
 FTP software/version.

+Please send the fingerprint and the name of the software to hypsurus@mail.ru.
+Another indication that can be displayed if login was successful is the FTP PORT sequence prediction.
+If the difficulty is too low, it means that anyone can steal your files and change their content, even without knowing your password or sniffing your network.
+There are very few known fingerprints yet, but submissions are welcome.

 ![FtpMap014](ftpmap014.png)